 The Disney juggernaut barrels across the distribution landscape with a momentum that shows no sign of slowing in 2019.
 Five of the studio’s tentpoles have already crashed through the $1bn global box-office barrier, with Toy Story 4 the latest to join the club.
-Frozen II and Stars Wars: The Rise Of Skywalker open in the coming months and must be odds-on to make it seven by the end of the year.
+Frozen II and Star Wars: The Rise Of Skywalker open in the coming months and must be odds-on to make it seven by the end of the year.

 Disney currently commands 40% of North American box-office share and has single-handedly prevented comparisons with 2018 box office from becoming an embarrassment.
 By mid-August, North American ticket sales for the year to date trailed last year’s at the same stage by 6%, while the summer was tracking behind by roughly 1.5%.
 Imagine what box office would look like without those Disney hits.
 Besides Sony’s Spider-Man: Far From Home and, to a lesser extent, Universal’s Fast & Furious spin-off Hobbs & Shaw, most releases have barely turned up.

 Quentin Tarantino’s Once Upon A Time… In Hollywood from Sony is the only original film this summer to cross $100m in North America.
 Danny Boyle’s Yesterday from Universal has done well too, on $70m and counting.
 The flipside is hard to stomach.
 More sequels and spin-offs than usual have suffered — Godzilla: King Of The Monsters, Men In Black: International and X-Men: Dark Phoenix.